Pirategirl9000/RPT5000/README.md

 * [Credits](#credits)

 ## Purpose
 This program uses a dataset to produce a report based on customer sales reports.
 The resulting report will be stored to a new dataset.
 The report details the spendings for this year and last as well as the difference between the two for each customer.
-Also produces subtotals and grand-totals for the report
+Also produces subtotals for both the branch and salesrep as well as grand-totals for the report

 ## New Concepts Used
 * Calculating Subtotals